 During term 2, we focus on team sports such as football, basketball, volleyball etc. We also prepare for our Ski Trip, working on fundamental physical skills, especially coordination and balance.

 The third term is entirely dedicated to Athletics.
-We use the spectacular facilities offered by Magaluf Athletics track.
-All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 13 (and parents!) compete to show their talent and enjoy of an unforgettable day.
+We use the professional facilities offered by Magaluf Athletics track.
+All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 11 (and parents!) compete to show their talent and enjoy of an unforgettable day.

 Key Stage 4 & IGCSE PE